 If you’re using Arial 12 point, for example, try changing it to 36 point Times New Roman.
 Change the color.
 Maybe you choose purple for every other paragraph, with dark green in between.
 However you decide to change things up is fine, the important thing is to just make it look different so you’re effectively looking at it with fresh eyes.
 Your brain will think it’s reading something unfamiliar and is not as likely to subconsciously correct the mistakes.

-Employ these game-changing strategies whenever you feel that the errors in your writing are better at hiding than you are at finding.
-Pretty soon, you’ll be one of the best players on the block.
+Found Ya!
+Don’t let your typos hide from you!
+When you feel that the errors in your writing are hiding better than you are seeking, up your game by employing these brain-winning proofreading strategies.
+Pretty soon, you’ll be one of the best players on the content proofreading block.